 Rabbits are very social as well as active and playful animals that are also very social; they will form a close bond with their owners.
 As long as you know what to expect from a pet rabbit, they have the potential to be wonderful pets.
 The ideal owner for a pet rabbit is an individual or family with the time and space to dedicate to an active pet that enjoys cuddling and playing and requires a bit of maintenance.
 Whether it involves daily interaction with owners or other rabbits, these animals require a lot of interaction.
 Rabbits come in many different breeds—lionhead, mini lop, mini rex, rex, lop, Dutch, English spot, and Hotot, to name a few—and some can be raised as show animals.

 Scientific Name: Oryctolagus cuniculus

-Adult Size: The rabbit's weight varies between 2 to 20 pounds, depending on the breed.
+Adult Size: Between 2 to 20 pounds, depending on the breed.

 Rabbits are social, and with gentle handling, are generally quite tame, playful, and entertaining to watch.
 Rabbits often form very close bonds with their owners; many rabbit owners spend evenings watching TV with their rabbits by their sides or interacting with their rabbits.
 Rabbits also have the great advantage of responding well to litter-training.
 They also respond well to gentle training (try a clicker) and can be trained to do special behaviors and tricks.

 All of these qualities mean that rabbits do require a great deal of interaction with their owners and/or other rabbits to be happy.
-Daily playtime and exercise outside of their case are a necessity.
+Daily playtime and exercise outside of their cage is a necessity.
 They do need to chew, so lots of safe chew toys should be provided, and any spaces where the rabbit is allowed to run must be carefully rabbit-proofed.

 While they are generally quiet pets, rabbits are not a good match for active young children who may not be careful enough when picking them up or playing around them.
 It's also important to know that, while rabbits like to be near their people, but they often would rather not be held.